New Zealand Election 2023

 Income Guarantee

+The Green party propose an Income guarantee of $385 per week for an individual or $770 for couples.
 The most efficient way to guarantee everyone receives a minimum income, involving the lowest cost and least work hours to administer with the best outcomes is to provide a Basic Income.
 However, it appears that the Green Party is proposing to individually target the minimum income to individuals using methods such as a mixture of negative income tax and benefit payments.
-This type of targeting is known to be inefficient and difficult and costly to implement.
+This type of targeting is known to be inefficient, and difficult and costly to implement.

 To target payments this way, everyone's income must be assessed and then the decision made to either tax them or pay them.
 It can be done reasonably easily for a person in regular employment with a reasonable income and fixed and regular hours of work.
 The problem is different for those on low incomes.
 People on low incomes find it difficult to spread a relatively small annual payment over a year so require regular, perhaps weekly payments.
 Additional problems arise for those who are self-employed or have low incomes and are working part-time and occasional hours as their total annual income is difficult to predict and they will require payments that vary significantly from week to week.
 Determining how much they require each week in advance is often very difficult and prone to errors requiring back-payments or requiring individuals to refund overpayments which might create financial difficulties for people who have accepted money in good faith and spent it.